roberiacono/copyright-date-block/readme.txt

 == Description ==

 Copyright Date Block to use in block editor.
-Display start and end date.
+Display copyright start year and current year.

 == Installation ==